aridome222/aridome222/README.md

-## Hi there 👋　 I'm Naoki Aridome!
+## Hi there！ I'm Naoki Aridome 🐣
 I recently purchased a mac book pro m3 which costs about 400,000!
 This is a self investment!
 I want to be an engineer who has mastered efficiency!

 <!--
 **aridome222/aridome222** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.